ssnofall/codefin/SECURITY.md

 - No secrets in code (all via environment variables)
 - Error message sanitization (no internal details leaked)

-## Security Checklist for Deployment

-Before deploying to production, ensure:

-- [ ] All environment variables are set
-- [ ] Supabase keys are rotated and secure
-- [ ] Upstash Redis is configured for rate limiting
-- [ ] GitHub OAuth callback URL is correct
-- [ ] RLS policies are applied in Supabase
-- [ ] Database functions and triggers are created
-- [ ] Domain has SSL/TLS certificate
-- [ ] Security headers are being sent (verify with securityheaders.com)

 ## Bug Bounty Program

 We currently do not offer a bug bounty program, but we greatly appreciate security researchers who report vulnerabilities responsibly.
 We will: